 It's time to have some fun.
 Try to do something very simple.
 Baby steps.
 There is no pressure at this stage.
 You are in exploration mode.

 Once you get something going, try to expand it.
 Do some more, play around.
-View it as POC.
+View it as a POC.
 You are only trying to do something here.
 There are no "musts."

 Again, thanks to the power of your mind and its background-processing ability.
-It helped you distill and internalize the core concepts and connect all the dots.
+It helped you distill and internalize the core concepts and connect the dots.

 8. Do the work